-On September 24, 2012, the United States District Court for the Southern District of Alabama ruled that Bobby Tarver cannot be executed because he is intellectually disabled.
+On September 24, 2012, the U.S. District Court for the Southern District of Alabama ruled that Bobby Tarver cannot be executed because he is intellectually disabled.

 Bobby Tarver was 21 years old when he was arrested and charged with capital murder in Mobile, Alabama, in 1981.
 He was convicted and sentenced to death, but his conviction was overturned due to prosecutorial misconduct.

 At his second trial, the jury rejected the death penalty and handed down a life verdict, but the elected trial judge overruled the jury’s decision and sentenced Mr. Tarver to death.
-He wrote in his sentencing order that the evidence showed Mr. Tarver was “moderately retarded.”
+He wrote in his sentencing order that the evidence showed Mr. Tarver was “moderately [intellectual disabled].”

-In 2002, the United States Supreme Court in Atkins v.
+In 2002, the Supreme Court in Atkins v.
 Virginia held that the Eighth Amendment’s ban on cruel and unusual punishment prohibits executing persons with intellectual disability.

-Despite the trial court’s finding that Mr. Tarver is intellectually disabled, and even though they agreed that the records from Mr. Tarver’s first and second trials contain “substantial evidence indicating that Tarver is mentally retarded,” the state courts refused to vacate Mr. Tarver’s death sentence.
+Despite the trial court’s finding that Mr. Tarver is intellectually disabled, and even though they agreed that the records from Mr. Tarver’s first and second trials contain “substantial evidence indicating that Tarver is intellectually disabled],” the state courts refused to vacate Mr. Tarver’s death sentence.

 The federal court expressed concern about the state court’s “disregard for a substantial amount of evidence undermining its conclusion” that Mr. Tarver was not disabled.
 That conclusion was unreasonable, the federal court held, in light of the “overwhelming” evidence that Mr. Tarver is, in fact, intellectually disabled.